 Such injuries often result in large medical bills from ambulances, hospitals, doctors’ offices, chiropractors, physical therapists, surgeons and other medical providers.
 The bills can accumulate fast.
 A simple trip to the emergency room can cost thousands of dollars.

 If an accident victim is fortunate enough to have health insurance and/or a medical payments provision (“medpay”) in his/her auto insurance policy, such medical bills may be paid by such coverage.
 However, there are limits on such policies and there may be provisions requiring repayment from the party at fault for the accident.

 The Insurance Company of the At-Fault Driver is Not Offering Enough Money

 The at-fault driver’s car insurance company (or the liability policy holder) may not offer enough money to cover the medical bills and/or repay the other companies who already paid for some or all of the medical bills.
 Hiring a Hamilton car accident lawyer to help negotiate a higher settlement from the liability carrier can certainly help under such circumstances.

 Sometimes even when an accident victim has a personal injury attorney negotiating for him or her, the insurance company still does not offer enough money to settle the claim.
 This can happen for a number of reasons, such as: pre-existing injuries, liability being in dispute, and long gaps in treatment, among others.

-If you would like to discuss your Cincinnati motor vehicle accident case, schedule a free consultation with McKenzie & Snyder LLP by calling 513-737-5180 or using the email form to the right.
+If you would like to discuss your Hamilton motor vehicle accident case, schedule a free consultation with McKenzie & Snyder LLP by calling 513-737-5180 or using the email form to the right.